centrica-engineering/nucleus-docs/docs/components/ns-panel.md

 ## Introduction

-`ns-panel` is an empty container that holds each section of a page.
-Each `ns-panel` provides an area to place a layout and add an optional decoration.
+> The `ns-panel` component is an empty container for each section on a page.
+Each `ns-panel` provides an area to place a layout, add an optional decoration and apply the appropriate margins.

+[INSERT CG image and table]

-Adding a decoration to an `ns-panel` using a gradient background provides visual separation from the other sections of the page and introduces brand [colour](foundations/colours.md) and style.
-Using the circle decoration provides subtle emphasis to an `ns-panel`.
+Adding decoration to an `ns-panel` utilises a coloured background.
+It provides visual separation from other sections on the page and introduces brand [colour](foundations/colours.md) and style.

+The decoration has configurable top and bottom margins.
+These are adjusted separately from the content and allow the content to overlap these edges, if required, to achieve a more visually desirable layout.

 ## Best practice